 I think parents can read this book aloud for younger readers explaining some words and it will even turn it into a useful family time.

-One of the recent reviews for The Girl with the Flaming Red Hair
+One of the recent reviews for Kong and the Magic Jungle

 One of the reviews for Busy Bee and the Silent Spring